Christmas with the Kranks: Music

 The soundtrack was produced and supervised by American musician Steven Van Zandt, who arranged and produced 6 of the tracks.
 It features many holiday standards, including "Jingle Bell Rock" by Brenda Lee; "Rudolph the Red-Nosed Reindeer" by Billy May & His Orchestra with vocal by Alvin Stoller; "I Saw Mommy Kissing Santa Claus" by Eddie Dunstedter; "White Christmas" by Dean Martin; "Frosty the Snowman" by Steve Van Zandt; "Blue Christmas" by Elvis Presley; and "The Christmas Song" by Ella Fitzgerald.

 It received generally favorable reviews, with many critics appreciating the use of garage rock as a "fresh take" on Christmas music.
 Houston Press featured it on their list of top 10 Christmas movie soundtracks.

+Release

+The film premiered theatrically in the United States on November 24, 2004, the day before Thanksgiving.